lswatson16/travel-tracker/README.md

 - The traveler can see the estimate cost for a new trip by filling out the form.
 - The traveler can make a new trip request by submitting the form.
 - The trip request form handles these errors and alerts the user to resolve:
-  - all input fields must be filled
+  - All input fields must be filled
-  - the selected dates cannot be a date in the past
+  - The selected dates cannot be a date in the past
-  - number of travelers has a max of 10
+  - Number of travelers has a max of 10

 ### Filter Trips
 The trips displayed can be filtered by all, past, upcoming, and pending trips.